StarScape/DB-Project/README.md

 password foobarbizzbuzz111

 TODO:
-* Add student search to homepage
+* Add email date to package on send
 * Be done